bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-12-newsletter.md

   possible with additional setup between the participants.
-The protocol is compatible with all of the advantages of any multisignature scheme, such as significantly reducing onchain data and enhancing privacy---both for participants and for users of the network in general.
+The protocol is compatible with all of the advantages of any multisignature scheme, such as significantly reducing onchain data and enhancing privacy---both for participants and for users of the network in general. {% include functions/podcast-callout.md url="pod246 bips1372" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="6012,6124,2607,7437,7069,1372,863" %}